akashsonowal/interview-prep/mle_foundations/toolkit/pyspark/README.md

 Spark is usable in Java, Scala, Python and R.

-Sparke performance is 100x faster than MapReduce.
+Sparke performance is 100x faster than Hadoop MapReduce.

 Spark can use Data Sources (RDD / Non-RDD) like:
 - HDFS